Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 within arguments to block moving statements.
 Many L-maps will

-(see The AD and BLOCK macros).
+(see The AD

 The descriptions of the three block moving statements are written in